 Pharmacists and prescribers are permitted to request profiles only for patients whom they are currently or prospectively treating.
 Pharmacists and prescribers are not permitted to look up the profiles of anyone whom they are not currently treating.

 Can I give a patient a copy of his/her own Delaware PMP Recipient Report?

 Answer: No. The Recipient Report for practitioners contains confidential information about the prescriber.
-Patients can request their own Delaware PMP Recipient Report from the Delaware Office of Controlled Substances at <a href="/boards/>
+Patients can request their own Delaware PMP Recipient Report.

 Where do I find more information on PMP AWARxE services?